wjwat/lhtlhtp.com/content/html-css-js/jsbasics.md

 operations](https://www.mathsisfun.com/operation-order-pemdas.html) is used when calculating.
 (For example: 2 + 4 * 2 = 10, not 12)

-Javascript concepts sometimes require some additional explanation, so check out "Intermediate JS" for more gems.
+Javascript concepts sometimes require some additional explanation, so check out **Intermediate JS** for more gems.

 Think we're wrong?
 [Come at us](@/contributing/issues.md)!